|

 18. Czechoslovakia

-a former republic in central Europe; divided into Czech Republic and Slovakia in 1993
+a former republic in central Europe

 During the Nazi occupation of Czechoslovakia during World War II, Prague Castle became the headquarters of Reinhard Heydrich, the "Reich Protector of Bohemia and Moravia".